DarioDell/DarioDell/README.md

 -   [Multivariate Time Series](https://github.com/DarioDell/Multivariate_time_series)

     Implementation of the VAR statistical model to predict a set of temporal variables.
-Interesting project, with an exhaustive and detailed analysis, which has been presented as a final master's project:
+Interesting project, with an exhaustive and detailed analysis, which has been
+    presented as a final master's project.

           - EDA
           - Split the series into training and test sets
           - Stationarity test
           - Transformation of the training series
           - Construction of a VAR model
           - Granger Causality
           - Model diagnosis
           - The forecast
           - Inverse transformation of the forecast
           - The forecast evaluation

 - [Classification Problem](https://github.com/DarioDell/Binary_classification_problem)

    A binary classification of a bank churn analysis.
-A very useful model for any company that provides services, capable of predicting potential clients who will leave the company:
+A very useful model for any company that provides services, capable of predicting potential clients who will leave the
+   company:
      - EDA
      - Visualizations
      - Logistic Regression